 How Is It Diagnosed?

-Your physical therapist may also refer you to an orthopedic physician who specializes in hip injuries for diagnostic imaging (i.e., x-ray, MRI).
-An x-ray helps to identify any bony abnormalities, such as hip impingement that may be contributing to your pain.
+Your physical therapist also may refer you to an orthopedic physician who specializes in hip injuries for diagnostic imaging (ie, X-ray, MRI).
+An X-ray helps to identify any bony abnormalities, such as those that occur with hip impingement, which may be contributing to your pain.
 An MRI helps to identify a labral tear.

 How Can a Physical Therapist Help?

-- Muscle strengthening.
-Muscular weaknesses or imbalances can be the cause or the result of hip pain.
+Muscle strengthening.
+Muscle weaknesses or imbalances can be the cause or the result of hip pain.
 Based on your specific condition, your physical therapist will design a safe, individualized, progressive resistance program for you, likely including your core (midsection) and lower extremity.
-You may begin by performing strengthening exercises lying on a table, for example, lifting your leg up while lying in different positions.
-You then may advance to doing exercises in a standing position, for example, stepping on and off a raised platform.
+You may begin by performing strengthening exercises while lying down, and advance to performing exercises in a standing position.
 Your physical therapist will choose what exercises are right for you.

-- Functional training.
-Once your pain, strength, and motion improve, you will be able to safely transition back into more demanding activities.
+Functional training.
+Once your pain, strength, and motion improve you will be able to safely transition back into more demanding activities.
 To minimize tension on the hip, it is important to teach your body safe, controlled movements.
 Based on your own unique movement assessment and goals, your physical therapist will create a series of activities to help you learn how to use and move your body correctly and safely.
-Your physical therapist will also discuss specific positions and activities that should be avoided or modified to protect your hip.
+Your therapist also will discuss specific positions and activities that should be avoided or modified to protect your hip.

 Can this Injury or Condition be Prevented?

-Unfortunately, the way the hip and pelvis bones of some individuals are structured, the risk of sustaining a labral injury can increase.
+Repetitive motion, such as sports or long-distance running, can create the risk of sustaining a labral injury.
 It is imperative to be aware of any hip pain that you experience, particularly with sitting and squatting, as these are signs of a potential hip injury.
 Identifying and addressing these injuries early is helpful in their treatment.
 A physical therapist can help an active individual learn proper body movements to lessen the possibility of injury.

 Real Life Experiences